Combitech/codefarm/README.md

 # Code Farm

 Code Farm is a generic Continous Integration (CI) system for executing CI flows.
-The system is deployed as a number of (micro-services)[#micro-services] connected via RabbitMQ storing state in a MongoDB database.
+The system is deployed as a number of [micro-services](#micro-services) connected via RabbitMQ storing state in a MongoDB database.

 The unique feature of Code Farm is a **developer centric view** where it's possible to